aws-samples/eks-workshop-developers/website/docs/containers/python/build-image.md

 docker-compose down
 ```

-Press `CTRL + C` or run the following command using Finch:
+Alternatively, if you're using Finch, press CTRL + C or run the following command to stop and remove the containers:

 ```bash
 finch compose down